Establishing and maintaining your breast milk supply can be hard enough as it is.

-Traditionally sage was used to help mothers stop lactating (e.g. their children are old enough and fully weaned).
-Sage is a potent anti-galactogogue (substance that will inhibit the production of breast milk) and should therefore be avoided in your general cooking.
+Traditionally sage was used to help mothers stop lactating, for example when the children are old enough to be fully weaned.
+Sage is a potent anti-galactogogue, a substance that inhibits the production of breast milk, and should therefore be avoided in your general cooking.

 Although you would need to eat copious amounts for it to have a dramatic effect on your milk supply, it’s best to leave out dishes that use parsley as a main ingredient (e.g. tabbouli salad) if you are encountering problems with your milk supply.